 How to reheat mussels in broth

-- Separate the mussels from any sauce and de-shell them (optional)
+- Separate the mussels from any sauce and de-shell them.

-- Reheat the other component of your dish gently on the stove or in the microwave i.e. your broth, soup, sauce (or even pasta).
+- Reheat the other components of your dish gently on the stove or in the microwave i.e. your broth, soup, sauce (or even pasta).

-- Once your dish is boiling hot, remove it from the heat source and gently stir the mussels back in.
+- Once your dish is piping hot, remove it from the heat source and gently stir the mussels back in.

 - Serve immediately.